 Within minutes of Zion Williamson’s shoe breaking, and the subsequent report of a minor injury, Twitter exploded with hot takes.
-The majority of them seemed to be arguing that the NCAA has wronged Zion in some way by “forcing” him to play a year at Duke before jumping to the NBA.
-This argument is extremely flawed for numerous reasons as the “one and done rule” is not an NCAA rule but an NBA rule.
-Also, Zion was in no way forced to play college basketball, he could have gone overseas or even taken a year off to work with a trainer before declaring for the draft.
+The majority of them arguing that the NCAA has wronged Zion by “forcing” him to play a year at Duke before jumping to the NBA.
+This argument has significant flaws.
+First and foremost, the “one and done rule” is not an NCAA rule but an NBA rule.
+In addition, Zion was in no way forced to play college basketball, he could have gone overseas or even taken a year off to work with a trainer before declaring for the draft.
 Zion made a choice to go to Duke as he felt it was the best option available to him.
-People also seem to be forgetting that Zion was not the cant miss, sure fire #1 overall prospect he is now, out of high school.
+People also forget Zion was not the cant miss, sure fire #1 overall prospect he is now, out of high school.
 Zion was ranked as the #2 recruit by ESPN, 5 by 24/7 sports and 5 by Rivals.
-RJ Barrett was unanimously #1 and Duke teammate Cam Reddish was ahead of him in two of the three rankings as well.
+Duke teammate RJ Barrett was unanimously #1 and even Cam Reddish was ahead of him in two of the three rankings.
 There were significant questions about whether Zions play style would work against better athletes.
 He did not, and still does not, have a reliable jump shot and is undersized height wise as a small forward.

-In addition to the benefit that the rule provides the NBA, Zion has benefitted in many ways as well beyond his aforementioned draft stock.
-First and foremost Zion now has a world class Duke education to fall back on if he ever needs it as all former Duke players are able to return and finish their degree’s whenever they wish.
-Secondly, Zion has benefitted greatly from the Duke brand.
-While it is true that Zion was much more famous than the average big time prospect even before Duke due to his incredible high school highlight reel, his fame has reached crazy levels since arriving at Duke.
-I would argue that Zion is now more well known than the vast majority of NBA players.
+In addition to the positives that the rule provides the NBA, Zion has benefitted beyond his aforementioned draft stock.
+First and foremost, Zion now has a world class Duke education to fall back on if he ever needs, as all former Duke players are able to return and finish their degree’s whenever they wish.
+Secondly, Zion has reaped the rewards of the Duke brand.
+It’s true that Zion was much more famous than the average big-time prospect before Duke due to his incredible high school highlight reel.
+However, his fame has reached crazy levels since arriving at Duke.
+I would argue that Zion is now more well-known than the vast majority of NBA players.
 Had Zion gone straight to the NBA and been drafted by essentially any team not in New York, Chicago, Philadelphia or Los Angeles he likely does not have the individual brand he has now.
 Marvin Bagley serves as a great example of this.
 It was common to see Bagley’s name trending on twitter while at Duke, however I can’t remember the last time I heard about Bagley since being drafted by the Kings.
-Nearly every game Duke plays is nationally televised while the Kings play one nationally televised game this year.
+Nearly every game Duke plays is nationally televised, while the Kings play one nationally televised game all year.
 The recent Duke Louisville game on a Tuesday, drew a 1.2 national rating, equating to about 1.8 million viewers.
 The Kings average a 1.33 local rating, equating to about 9 thousand viewers.
 There is simply no comparison.
 As shown by Lebron James who according to Forbes makes about 55 million dollars in endorsements every year, the real money for a star like Zion comes not through an NBA contract but through endorsement deals.
 While there is no way to know for sure how big of a star Zion would have become had he been drafted by a smaller market team, it is highly doubtful that he would’ve amassed the following he has now, something that could result in major earnings in the near future.